testcontainers/testcontainers-clj/README.md

 ## Usage

 The library provides a set of functions to interact with the testcontainers.
-A simple exampe could look like this:
+A simple example, how to create a container with a Docker label, could look like this:

 ```clojure
 (require '[clj-test-containers.core :as tc])